Automating Home Network Security with Python and Open Source Tools

 2. Alert Fatigue is Real

 Fine-tune your alerts.
 Too many notifications and you'll start ignoring them.
-I learned this the hard way when my phone wouldn't stop buzzing.
+I learned this the hard way when I received 47 alerts in a single evening (turned out my kids were streaming Netflix on multiple devices simultaneously, triggering bandwidth anomaly detection).
+Now I use severity thresholds and rate limiting – my phone stays sane.

 3. Family-Friendly Automation